-The term "Third Generation" refers to individuals who are 3rd generation to WW2, thus were born within the same time period.
-“Generation” has become a symbolic concept suggesting that people of the same age share a similar social experience and moreover, a “collective memory”.
-The periods I relate to are: the end of WW2, and the establishment of the state of Israel - along with the Palestinian Nakba.
-The project examines the term “Third Generation”, how the term “generation” associates biographical aspects of individual experience with a symbolic and political level of “collective memory”.
-Simultaneously “collective identity” functions as a type of ideological “transmission-belt” for problematic collective concepts such as nation, culture, religion and so on.
+The term that gives this project its title, "Third Generation," refers to individuals who are now a third generation from the Holocaust.
+“Generation” is a symbolic concept that suggests that people of the same age share a similar social experience and collective memory.
+This project takes an alternative approach to the third generation by relating the term both to the end of WW2 and the establishment of the State of Israel along with the Palestinian Nakba.
+The project assembles different individuals’ biographical experiences to unearth the symbolic and political operations of collective memory.
+Collective identity functions as an ideological umbrella for such concepts as nation, culture, religion.
 At first glance, this collective mishmash establishes a “post-ideological” culture.
-The term “generation” thereby functions as an exemplary case of “mythologizing” (Roland Barthes) .
-This process ultimately turns political questions based on concepts, ideas, ideologies etc., into pseudo-natural/cultural narratives.
-However, the introduction of the notion of a “Third Generation” to this field, causes a different political discourse: Rather than promoting an apologetic approach with regards to German history, the “Third Generation” discourse maintains a distance from revanchist or overtly nationalistic positions.
-On the flipside, the self-evident and unavoidable belonging to a generation pertains the unquestioned belief that a generation provides a quasi-neutral standpoint of biographical age, cleaned of all social, national or religious traces.
+The term “generation” thereby functions as an exemplary case of “mythologizing” as defined by Roland Barthes.
+The discourse on generational experience ultimately turns political questions based on concepts, ideas, and ideologies into pseudo-natural and cultural narratives.
+Introducing the term “third generation” evokes a different political discourse.
+Rather than promoting an apologetic approach with regards to German history, the project calls the audience to distance itself from revanchist and nationalistic positions.
+This appeal dispels the self-evident belonging to a generation and the unquestioned belief that a generation provides a quasi-neutral standpoint with regard to biographical age, oblivious to social, national, or religious background.